 - Wipe instead of rinse.
 Instead of rinsing kombu under running water, wipe it with a damp cloth instead

-- Cut into smaller piece.
-Cut kombu into smaller piece, or score it with a knife to release substances from within.
+- Cut into smaller pieces.
+Cut kombu into smaller pieces, or score it with a knife to release substances from within.

 What is the best way to cook kombu